About Ed Gamble

 University College Dublin, Ireland, Masters of Business Administration (MBA), 2004

-Villanova University Law School, USA, Masters of Taxation (MT), Current
+Villanova University Law School, USA, Masters of Taxation (MT), 2018

 McMaster University, School of Business, Canada, Bachelor of Commerce (B.Comm), 2002

-My understanding is that Professor Dweck coined the phrase “growth mindset”.
-I think the premise of this logic is rooted in the desire to want to learn, believing that you can learn, and placing a priority on learning.
-So, in the spirit of the growth mindset, and to improve my brain plasticity, I have tried to learn a few new things over the last two years.
+I believe that the growth mindset is rooted in the desire to want to learn, believing that you can learn, and placing a priority on learning.
+So, in the spirit of improving my brain plasticity, I have tried to learn a few new things over the last two years.
 I parse my leanings into three buckets: hands on skills, academic knowledge, and athletic endeavors.
 With the help of friends, I have been restoring a 1938 International 1-ton truck.
 I picked this truck up from my wife’s family farm, for her birthday.
 It was her grandfather’s harvesting truck.
-From an academic perspective, I have been taking graduate tax courses from Villanova University's Charles Widger School of Law.
-Athletically, I have tried to learn how to tele ski and more recently have tried CrossFit.
+From an academic perspective, in 2018 I finished my Masters of Taxation at Villanova University's Charles Widger School of Law.
+From an athletic perspective, I am learning how to tele ski and more recently have tried CrossFit.
+Maybe in 2019 I will learn how to sail and speak french!